 Janeen Dahn, MSN/FNP

 Janeen Dahn has more than 24 years of experience as a licensed practical nurse, registered nurse and family nurse practitioner.
 She holds a Master of Science in Nursing/Family Nurse Practitioner degree from University of Phoenix, and is currently working toward her Ph.D. in Nursing with a focus on the integration of simulation scenarios in nursing curriculum.
-She’s been teaching nursing courses at the Phoenix Main Campus since 2003 and currently serves as the Assistant Dean for the Division of Nursing in the College of Health Sciences and Nursing.
+She’s been teaching nursing courses at the Phoenix Main Campus since 2003 and currently serves as the Assistant Dean for the School of Nursing in the College of Health Professions.

 In addition to being a family nurse practitioner in internal medicine, Janeen makes house calls as founder and sole proprietor of NP House Calls.
 In her role as Assistant Dean, Janeen is primarily responsible for the graduate and Family Nurse Practitioner programs.
 As a faculty member, she teaches in the immersive simulation high fidelity lab, as well as courses in pharmacology, pathophysiology, advanced assessment, management of adult and geriatric patients, and final preceptorship.
 She’s also a faculty mentor and student preceptor.